pelithne/k8s/workshop.md

 docker run --name azure-vote-front -d -p 8080:80 --net mynet -e "REDIS=azure-vote-back" azure-vote-front
 ```

-When completed, use the ````docker images```` command to see the created images.
+When completed, use the ```docker images``` command to see the created images.
 Three images have been downloaded or created.
 The *azure-vote-front* image contains the front-end application and uses the `nginx-flask` image as a base.
 The `redis` image is used to start a Redis instance.

 ```
 $ docker images

-REPOSITORY                   TAG        IMAGE ID            CREATED             SIZE azure-vote-front             latest     9cc914e25834        40 seconds ago      694MB redis                        latest     a1b99da73d05        7 days ago          106MB tiangolo/uwsgi-nginx-flask   flask      788ca94b2313        9 months ago        694MB
+REPOSITORY                   TAG        IMAGE ID            CREATED             SIZE azure-vote-front            latest      e9488bdfb34b        3 minutes ago       708MB redis                       latest      5958914cc558        6 days ago          94.9MB jetpac33/azure-vote-front   v2          e2f39950cbf1        13 months ago       708MB
 ```

-To see the running containers, run ````docker ps````:
+To see the running containers, run ```docker ps```:

 ```
 $ docker ps